JakeRoyRandall/queue-tue-awkw/README.md

 sh app/test_queue_tue.sh
 ```

+Pass `-v summary=1` for a second receipt section with per-lane customer count, total service, mean wait to two decimals, maximum wait, and finish minute.
+Other summary values are rejected; the default output is unchanged.

 The parser accepts integer minutes from 0 through 1,000,000 and lane identifiers of 1–32 letters, digits, `_`, or `-`.
 A lane may not accumulate beyond 1,000,000,000 minutes.
 It rejects malformed columns, negative or nonnumeric values, and out-of-order arrivals.
 It does not infer missing people, model breaks or priority lanes, or read CSV quoting; later feature stages can add those deliberately.